sbouschery/aisler-wiki/FAQs.md

 We have tried to make our pricing as transparent as possible.
 For a simple pricing overview feel free to use our calculator.
 If you find a price for a batch of three PCBs somewhere else that is more affordable, we guarantee to match that price.
 Just send us an email to [felix@aisler.net](mailto:felix@aisler.net)

-### You talked about assembly, how can I try it? ###

-Currently affordable assembly is in closed beta.
-If you want to join, please let us know via support@aisler.net.

 ### What are the design rules for the PCBs? ###

 The following design rules should be respected if you like to manufacture your PCBs with us.